473-bookbrag/documentation/README.md

 <br>
 <img height="180" src="https://github.com/473-bookbrag/documentation/blob/master/documentation/Login.JPG">
 <br>
-when you finish login, the page will be like this
+when you finish login, the page will be like this (notice your name at the up right corner)
 <br>
 <img height="250" src="https://github.com/473-bookbrag/documentation/blob/master/documentation/Screen%20Shot%202017-10-16%20at%206.18.39%20PM.png">
 <br>